andrew/vid/SPEC.md

 ### Combining sinks into a VID

-Given N OIDs from N sinks, the implementation sorts the OIDs lexicographically by byte (identical to ASCII sort, since OIDs are lowercase hex), removes consecutive duplicates so that two sinks resolving to the same function or to identical bytes across files contribute one OID rather than several, and joins the resulting OIDs with `\n` (0x0A) as a single ASCII string.
+Given N OIDs from N sinks, the implementation sorts the OIDs lexicographically by byte (identical to ASCII sort, since OIDs are lowercase hex) and removes consecutive duplicates.
+Two sinks resolving to the same function, or to identical bytes across files, contribute one OID rather than several.

+The resulting OIDs are joined with `\n` (0x0A) as a single ASCII string.
 That string is the *preimage*.
 The VID is then

     sha256(preimage)[:15]

 encoded in lowercase base32 (RFC 4648 alphabet `a`-`z`, `2`-`7`, no padding) producing 24 characters, broken into six groups of four with `-` separators, and prefixed with `VID-`.

 The single-sink case falls out as n=1: the preimage is just the one OID as a 64-character hex string, and the resulting VID identifies that one sink.
+Two sinks at different lines of the same function are also the n=1 case after deduplication.

 ## Function-boundary detection